windelbouwman/ppci/docs/howto/backend.rst

 -----------

-Most instructions can be encoded directly, but some refer to a label which is not known at the time a single instruction is created.
+Most instructions can be encoded directly, but some refer to a label which is not known at the time a separate instruction is created.
 The answer to this problem is relocation information.
 When generating instructions also relocation information is emitted.
-During link time, or during loading the relocations are resolved and the instructions are patched.
+During link time, or during loading, the relocations are resolved and the instructions are patched.

 To define a relocation, subclass :class:`ppci.arch.encoding.Relocation`.